erdogant/distfit/docs/pages/html/_sources/Performance.rst.txt

 .. figure:: ../figs/perf_sampling_mu_smoothing.png
     :scale: 80%

 Lets analyze the RSS score acorss the varying sample sizes and smooting windows.
 The figure below depicts number of samples on the x-axis, and the RSS score on the y-axis.
 The lower the RSS score (towards zero) the better the fit.
-What we clearly see is that **not** smooting shows the best fit by an increasing number of samples (blue line); from *7000* samples, the smooting window does improve the fitting at all anymore.
-The conlusion is that the smooting window seems to be effective for samples sizes lower then approximately 5000 samples.
-Note that number may be different across data sets.
+What we clearly see is that **not** smooting shows the best fit by an increasing number of samples (blue line).
+As an example, from *7000* samples, the smooting window does **not** improve the fitting at all anymore.
+The conlusion is that smooting seems only be effective for samples sizes lower then approximately 5000 samples.
+Note that this number may be different across data sets.